about this course // syllabus

 Student Workload and Time Use

-This is a 4-credit hour course, so you should expect to complete 120 hours of work for the course—an average of about 12 hours each week (this includes time in-class).
-My estimate for time usage for activities and assignments in an average week is below – some weeks may have shorter or longer time commitments either by design or due to course scheduling. • In-class meetings: 3 hours • Pre-class reading: 2 hours - Assignments: 7 Hours I encourage working ahead of due dates.
+This is a 4-credit hour course, so you should expect to complete 120 hours of work for the course: an average of about 12 hours each week (this includes time in-class).
+An estimate for time usage for activities and assignments in an average week is below - some weeks may have shorter or longer time commitments:

 Course Deadlines and Late Work

-Assignments in this course are always due on Fridays at 11:59pm.
-Although deadlines are firm, your lowest assignment score will be dropped.
+Assignments in this course are generally due once a week.
+Although deadlines are firm, your lowest two assignment scores will be dropped.

 Work submitted late is penalized 10% per day late, where a “day” is the 24-hour period past the deadline.
 If work is more than 3 days late, it is not accepted.
 Work submitted even a few minutes late is, nonetheless, late, and will be penalized, so please submit your work well in advance of the deadline.
-We’re going to stick to this policy quite rigidly, so that we can focus on return the graded assignments to you promptly.
+There are two reasons for this policy: first, so that the grader has adequate time to give you good feedback on homeworks; and second, because in practice deadlines for many students provide structure that helps focus and improves learning.
+However, if circumstances intervene, please let us know.

 Grading Policies